NomadArchitect/LOS-EFI/README.md

 This Operating System is in development using the EFI as the boot loader.

 *UPDATED : Fixed GDT code to finally work with GCC 13.2.
-You can now use the GCC from the link below.*
+You can now use the GCC from the link below.
+Although I use -std=c17, you can use -std=c11 and -std=c2x.
+However -std=c99 still fails.*
 Using GCC 13.2 from this link.
 https://nuwen.net/mingw.html